LoneStamp/a3c49944abf63abab8437658b445734f/README.md

 - 🔗 Termux - a terminal emulator application for Android OS extendible by variety of packages. <a href="https://github.com/termux/termux-app.git">🔗</a>
 - 🔗 Netguard - A simple way to block access to the internet per app.  <a href="https://github.com/M66B/NetGuard.git">🔗</a>
 - 🔗 d3 - Bring data to life with SVG, Canvas and HTML. 📊📈🎉   <a href="https://github.com/d3/d3.git">🔗</a>
+- 🔗 [Support 0.49.x]（Reset Cursor AI MachineID & Bypass Higher Token Limit） Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.    <a href="https://github.com/yeongpin/cursor-free-vip">🔗</a>
+- 🔗 Pocket Flow: Codebase to Tutorial <a href="https://github.com/The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge">🔗</a>

 ## 🛡️ Penetration Tools
 - 🔗 ANDRAX The first and unique Penetration Testing platform for Android smartphones <a href="https://github.com/laudarch/ANDRAX-Mobile-Pentest.git">🔗</a>